wislam01/maven_jenk_pipeline/instructions.md

 - Run Jenkins in a Docker container
 - Set up Jenkins and secure it
 - Create Pipeline project in Jenkins, from the Definition field, choose Pipeline script from SCM.
-- Fropm SCM choose Git.
+- From SCM choose Git.
 - Create initial pipeline as a Jenkinsfile

 - First create pipeline to download Docker image, and run as a Docker container.